TaylanTatli/KoboHighlights/README.md

 # ![KoboHighlights Logo](./.github/assets/logo.svg#gh-light-mode-only) ![KoboHighlights Logo](./.github/assets/logo-dark.svg#gh-dark-mode-only)

-KoboHighlights is a web application designed to extract and display highlights from the KoboReader.sqlite file.
+KoboHighlights is a web application designed to extract and display highlights from the KoboReader.sqlite file and send them to Notion.

 ## Table of Contents